arthurchoung/ANaL/README.md

 ## Why NeXTStep Widgets

-NeXTStep widgets look more polished than Workbench 2.0 widgets.
+NeXTStep widgets are more comprehensive than Workbench 2.0 widgets.

 ## Why Linux?